 Operating System (OS)

-This menu page shows the latest Operating and Boot system of your Q. For more information about updating your Q please read "Updating the System software".
+This menu page shows the latest Operating and Boot system of your Q. For more information about updating your Q please read "Updating the System software" on page 154.

-Additional Global menu parameter of the Q Keyboard
+Additional Global menu parameter of the Q Keyboard versions